Roof Replacement Cost Austin TX 2026

 Our Experience in Austin

 From our team: Having completed hundreds of roof replacements in the Austin metro area, we've seen material costs stabilize after several years of supply chain volatility.
 The average Austin homeowner we work with in 2026 invests around $13,500 for a complete tear-off and replacement with GAF Timberline HDZ shingles, including enhanced attic ventilation for Texas heat.
-For customers with storm damage claims, we've successfully supplemented initial insurance estimates by an average of 15-20% through proper documentation of all damage.
+For customers with storm damage, clean photos, measurements, and line-item scope notes are what keep the carrier review grounded in the actual roof condition.

 -- Hunter Lapeyre, Owner